gguillotte/mdsrd5/README.md

 mdsrd5: The Markdown SRD5
 =========================

 The `mdsrd5.md` file in this repo is **The Markdown SRD5**, converted from the [original System Reference Document 5.0 PDF](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to GitHub Flavored Markdown via Pandoc, some clunky scripting, and a bit of text filtering.
 This is made possible by the [Open Gaming License](./LICENSING.md).
+You can view and save a single-page, offline-friendly HTML version at <http://gguillotte.github.io/mdsrd5/>, as well as the same content converted to other formats in this repo.

-I've got a few goals in doing this:
+I've got a few goals for this project:

 -   Make a version of the SRD that's accessible.
 The PDF provided by the first-party publisher is incompatible with many accessibility tools.
 -   Make a version of the SRD that's more useful for third-party publishers.
 The PDF provided by the first-party publisher contains unusable Product Identity references, and the PDF is rendered in such a way that complicates searching and copying content in many PDF readers.